Analysis | Why the ‘New START’ Nuclear Treaty Between US and Russia Is in Peril

 3. Why did inspections come to a halt?

 On-site nuclear inspections in Russia were initially suspended due to the Covid-19 pandemic.
 The US says Russia refused to restart them in August 2022 because of mounting tensions over the war in Ukraine.
 An attempt to restart talks in Cairo in November failed after Russia decided to postpone them.
-Russia’s ambassador to the US, Anatoly Antonov, says his country “remains committed to the goals of the New START treaty” but considers it “unjustified, untimely and inappropriate to invite the US military to our strategic facilities” while the two nations are on opposite sides of the conflict in Ukraine.
+Russia’s ambassador to the US, Anatoly Antonov, said in early February that his country “remains committed to the goals of the New START treaty” but considers it “unjustified, untimely and inappropriate to invite the US military to our strategic facilities” while the two nations are on opposite sides of the conflict in Ukraine.
+On Feb.
+21, Putin announced Russia was suspending its participation in the treaty.

 4. Why did Trump want to renegotiate New START?